Sex-determination system: Paternal genome elimination

 In some species of insects, springtails and mites, male offspring lose their paternal genome (in whole or in part) during development or in the germline.
 Males can either be diploid, diploid with missing sex chromosome, functionally haploid or truly haploid, depending on the mechanism of elimination.

 Monogeny

-In some species of Hymenoptera (ants, bees and wasps), flies and crustaceans, all offspring of a particular individual female are either exclusively male or exclusively female.
-The underlying mechanisms are diverse and include maternally controlled paternal genome elimination and Mendelian inherited maternal sex-determining factors.
+Monogenic reproduction refers to mothers producing single-sex broods.
+It is observed in species of Hymenoptera (ants, bees and wasps), particularly those exhibiting eusocial population structure.
+Though this mechanism is not limited to eusociality and is also exhibited in other insects (Diptera) and crustaceans, where all offspring of an individual female are either exclusively male or female.
+The mechanisms underlying the origin and evolution of this system are diverse and may include maternally controlled paternal genome elimination or Mendelian inherited maternal sex-determining factors (reproductive parasites).

 Evolution

 The ends of the XY chromosomes in a human cell in metaphase, highlighted here in green, are all that is left of the original autosomes that can still cross over with each other.

 Sex determination systems may have evolved from mating type, which is a feature of microorganisms.

 Chromosomal sex determination may have evolved early in the history of eukaryotes.
 But in plants it has been suggested to have evolved recently.

 The accepted hypothesis of XY and ZW sex chromosome evolution in amniotes is that they evolved at the same time, in two different branches.

 No genes are shared between the avian ZW and mammal XY chromosomes and the chicken Z chromosome is similar to the human autosomal chromosome 9, rather than X or Y. This suggests not that the ZW and XY sex-determination systems share an origin but that the sex chromosomes are derived from autosomal chromosomes of the common ancestor of birds and mammals.
 In the platypus, a monotreme, the X_{1} chromosome shares homology with therian mammals, while the X_{5} chromosome contains an avian sex-determination gene, further suggesting an evolutionary link.